Why endometrial tissue appears outside the uterus is unknown.

-Large intestine: Abdominal bloating, pain during bowel movements, or diarrhea, constipation, or rectal bleeding during menstruation
+Large intestine: Abdominal bloating, pain during bowel movements, diarrhea or constipation, or rectal bleeding during menstruation

 Ovaries: Formation of a blood-filled mass (endometrioma), which sometimes ruptures or leaks, causing sudden, sharp abdominal pain

-The misplaced endometrial tissue and its bleeding may irritate nearby tissues.
+The misplaced endometrial tissue and its bleeding may irritate in nearby tissues.
 As a result, scar tissue may form, sometimes as bands of fibrous tissue (adhesions) between structures in the abdomen.
 The misplaced endometrial tissue and adhesions can interfere with the functioning of organs.
 Rarely, adhesions block the intestine.

 Severe endometriosis may cause infertility when the misplaced tissue blocks the egg's passage from the ovary into the uterus.
 Mild endometriosis may also cause infertility, but how it does so is less clear.

 During pregnancy, endometriosis may become inactive (go into remission) temporarily or sometimes permanently.
 Endometriosis tends to become inactive after menopause because estrogen and progesterone levels decrease.

 Diagnosis of Endometriosis

 Sometimes a biopsy during laparoscopy